 Snap your own image or use a relevant photo you may already have, like our image above from our recent company outing to Escape Room.
 Add text if needed, then go to print without any concerns!

-Gyazo – I highly recommend Gyazo for screen shots.
+Gyazo – I highly recommend Gyazo screenshots.
 It not only takes the picture, but it stores it on the website, forever and ever.
-You’ll never lose a screen shot again.
+You’ll never lose a screenshot again.

-LICEcap – You can use LICEcap to transform screen shots into into GIFs.
+LICEcap – You can use LICEcap to transform screen shots into GIFs.